 Handbook of Research on Teacher Education: Enduring Questions in Changing Contexts – “This Third Edition aims to stimulate a broad conversation about foundational issues; bring multiple perspectives to bear, including historical perspectives; provide new specificity to topics that have been undifferentiated in the past; and include diverse voices in the conversation.”

 Handbook of Research on Teaching Literacy Through the Communicative and Visual Arts – This handbook brings together state-of-the-art research and practice on the evolving view of literacy as encompassing not only reading, writing, speaking, and listening, but also the multiple ways through which learners gain access to knowledge and skills.

 International Handbook of Research in Arts Education – Comprised of 103 chapters, organized into 13 sections, each focusing on a major area or issue in arts education research: history; curriculum; evaluation; composition; appreciation; museums and cultural centers; informal learning; child culture; social and cultural issues; the body; creativity; technology; and spirituality.

 Blackwell Reference Online – Provides full-text access to reference works in the humanities, social sciences, and business and management, see research handbooks and companions in Art, Literature, and other subject areas.

-Visualizing Research: A Guide to the Research Process in Art and Design – This book aims to guide postgraduate students in art and design through the research process.
+Visualizing Research: A Guide for Postgraduate Students in Art and Design – This book aims to guide postgraduate students in art and design through the research process.
 The book describes and evaluates appropriate strategies for undertaking research in art and design, and it may help to embed research experience into contemporary practice.

 Review of Educational Research – A publication of the American Educational Research Association (AERA), the RER publishes quarterly critical, integrative reviews of research literature bearing on education, including conceptualizations, interpretations, and syntheses of scholarly work.